shreeve/synful/README.md

 include files from the `lib/` and `test/` directories as well as the `/tmp/example.rb` file.
-Even though the `test/boring-results.txt` file should be rendered, we have disabled it via the `-` (minus sign or dash) in front of it's filename.
+Even though the `test/boring-results.txt` file should be rendered, we have disabled it via the `-` (minus sign or dash) in front of its filename.
 Note that to use this type of negation, we need to precede it with a "double-dash" `--` to tell `synful` that we are done with the normal command options.